Barolo 2019 — why this vintage is worth the hype

 4.1 It's a five-star year

-Within Piedmont, 2019 is unanimously described as a top year: classic in style, with enormous elegance, complexity and aging potential.
+2019 is unanimously described as a top vintage in Piedmont: classic in style, with enormous elegance, complexity and ageing potential.

-In a time when warm vintages sometimes yield Barolo that is overly ripe and alcoholic, 2019 is just right: ripe fruit, but also pure acidity and tension.
-This makes the wines both gastronomically interesting and worthy of collecting.
+At a time when warm vintages sometimes yield overly ripe, alcoholic Barolo, 2019 is just right: ripe fruit, but also clean acidity and tension.
+This makes the wines both gastronomically appealing and collectible.

-The biggest surprise of 2019 is that not only are the cult names amazing, but also the entry-level Barolos from top estates are brilliant.
-Critics explicitly advise buying broadly in 2019, because there is a lot of good Barolo available, even from producers who haven't been completely bought out by collectors yet.
+The best surprise of 2019 is that not only the cult names are fantastic; the "entry-level" Barolos from top estates are also brilliant.
+Critics explicitly advise buying widely in 2019, because there's a huge amount of good Barolo, even from producers that haven't yet been completely snapped up by collectors.

-Specifically, this means: you can buy Barolo 2019 today from reputable wineries with serious review scores for under €50–€70 per bottle.
+In concrete terms, this means that you can still buy Barolo 2019 from renowned houses with serious review scores for under €50–€70 per bottle today.

 5. Our favorite Barolo 2019 (still in stock at Brunolo.nl)

-Below is a selection of bottles that we actually have in stock.
+Below is a selection of bottles we actually have in stock.
 All prices are the regular webshop prices listed on the product pages.
-Availability: "in stock" according to our shop on October 27, 2025.
+Availability: "in stock" on October 27, 2025.

 5.1 Renzo Seghesio – Barolo DOCG Monforte d'Alba 2019